felipemarques001/task-management-api/README.md

 #### 2.2.2 - Response: The response has the 200 status, below there is an example it:
 ![GET by id - response](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Task/get/get_task_by_id_response.png)

-If the team was not found with the provided ID, you will receive the following response with 404 status: <br />
+If the task was not found with the provided ID, you will receive the following response with 404 status: <br />
 ![GET by id - not found response](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Task/get/get_task_by_id_task_not_found.png)